DavidJMartinProjects/customer-webservice-api/README.md

 ## Development setup

-To generated the required sources, build the project using the below command
+To generate the required sources, build the project using the below command

 ```sh
 >> mvn clean install